mstksg/inCode/copy/entries/huffman-2.md

 For our last section, we are going to be focusing on pulling it all together to make a streaming compression/decompression interface that will be able to read a file and encode/decode into a new file as it goes, in constant memory, using pipes.
-We will also be looking at some optimization tricks we can do to get things just right, and other things to wrap up.
+After that, we will also be looking at some optimization tricks we can do to get things just right, and other things to wrap up.